 - Your duplicate driving licence will be delivered within the time period stated by the Asst.
 RTO officer.

-You will have to pay a certain amount of fee for the new DL Book or the Smart Card.
+You will have to pay a certain amount of fee for the new Driving Licence Book or the Smart Card.

 Once you get your new driving license, make a laminated copy of it.
-If you have a duplicate copy of your license, it will be easy for the RTO to track your details using your DL number.
+If you have a duplicate copy of your license, it will be easy for the RTO to track your details using your driving licence number.

 A duplicate driving licence is the copy of the original driving licence which is issued in case of loss of the latter.
 An original licence might be misplaced, lost, stolen, or destroyed.
 In this case, the licence holder will be required to apply for a duplicate driving licence.